Hiking in Norway

 If you haven’t been to Norway

-Well, back to Norwegian mountains and places I have been.
-Here is one of my favorite mountain areas – the famous Hemsedal.
+But, here is one of my favorite mountain areas – the famous Hemsedal.

 How to get and where to stay in Hemsedal